TheMrityunjayPathak/TheMrityunjayPathak/README.md

 <a href="https://github.com/TheMrityunjayPathak/AutoIQ"><img src="https://github.com/user-attachments/assets/92d6ca72-44fa-4874-8495-f07811dddd60" width="80px"></a> &nbsp; <a href="https://themrityunjaypathak.github.io/AutoIQ/"><img src="https://github.com/user-attachments/assets/5876b6a4-9ab2-48aa-90d3-70117399aff3" width="80px"></a> &nbsp; <a href="https://autoiq.onrender.com/docs"><img src="https://github.com/user-attachments/assets/453026e0-6b16-4b24-af29-415de2bc6bf8" width="80px"></a>

 ➔ Problem
-- In the used car market, buyers and sellers often struggle to determine a fair and accurate price for their vehicle.
+- In the used car market, buyers and sellers often struggle to determine a fair price for their vehicle.
 - This project aims to provide accurate and transparent pricing for used cars by analyzing real-world data.
 - It will assist both buyers and sellers make data-driven decisions and ensure fair transactions.